Louis Herman De Koninck: Furnitures, Glass work, tapestries,...

-De Koninck has been a very creative a talented creator of furnitures, glass works, tapestries, for his own houses.
+De Koninck also designed furniture, glasswork and tapestries for his own houses.

 1930, He was the main designer of the CUBEX kitchen, a truly innovative modular and standardised kitchen furniture system, which was a collective creation of the Belgian Members of the CIAM.
 These Rational Kitchens were very popular with the bourgeoisie and installed in many houses in Belgium.
 They were discontinued in the late 1960s.